zahraadaher/muograph/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

 To get started, you need Poetry's bin directory in your `PATH` environment variable.
 Add  the export command to your shell's configuration file.
-For bash, Add it to the `~/.bashrc` file.
+For bash, add it to the `~/.bashrc` file.
 For zsh, add it to the `~/.zshrc` file.

 ```bash
 export PATH="$HOME/.local/bin:$PATH"